ycrc/ycrc.github.io/docs/data/Ark.md

 ### How will I be charged for Ark storage?

-You will receive a monthly statement that details your allocated quota, current usage? and the associated charge.
+You will receive a monthly statement that details your allocated quota, current usage and the associated charge.

 ### How do I request Ark space?

 Only PIs (faculty) can request space on Ark.
 Other members of the group can be given access to the space on request.

-Please fill out `<website link>`.
+To request Ark space, email ycrc@yale.edu.
 You will be asked for the following information:

 - Valid COA for charging
 - NetIDs of all group members who should have access